April 1, 2026

 In 2026, saying your app has end-to-end encryption is like a car company saying their car has seatbelts.
 It is the bare minimum.
 It is expected.
 It is not a differentiator.

 The real question is not whether your messages are encrypted.
-The real question is: can someone tell you are even using a private messenger?
+The real question is: what happens when someone gets to your phone?

-Can they see the app on your phone?
-Can they find it in your Screen Time?
+Can they open the app and read your conversations?
 Can they pull your chat history from a cloud backup?
-Can they subpoena metadata to see who you have been talking to?
+Can they tie the account to your real identity?
+Can they subpoena a record of who you have been talking to?

-With most encrypted messengers, the answer to all of these questions is yes.
+With most encrypted messengers, the answer to at least some of these is yes.

 Because real privacy is not just about encrypting the message.
-It is about making the message -- and the messenger -- invisible.
+It is about leaving nothing behind for anyone to subpoena, scrape, or sell.

 Privacy beyond encryption.

-theSHFT is a fully functional calculator hiding an encrypted messaging vault.
+theSHFT is an encrypted messenger behind a PIN-locked vault.
+No phone number.
+No email.
+No trace.
 Available now on the App Store.

 Download on App Store